 After we moved into town, we didn’t drive much per day and I only have one intersection on my way to work.
 Thus, it took 15 years from the initial hit to the crack all over the windshield.
 However, such a long time is the exempt.
 Some of my colleagues have much younger cars and already their third or fourth windshield.
 In this light, the ads gets a total new perspective.
 It makes sense and isn’t weird at all.
 There is actually huge competition for windshield replacements.

-When you rent a car to travel in Alaska, make sure you buy a windshield insurance.
+Insider travel tip: When you rent a car to travel in Alaska, rember the weird ad.
+Make sure you buy a windshield insurance.
 Also look in the contract whether you are allowed to drive unpaved roads.
-Some contracts even forbid to drive the unpaved roads of the suburbs.
+Some contracts even forbid driving the unpaved roads of the Fairbanks suburbs.

-Have you ever heard or seen a weird ad that finally made sense?
+Did you ever hear or come across a weird ad that finally made sense?
 What was it?
-Let me know, I am curious.

 Focus Alaska is a weekly series about Alaska lifestyle, insider travel tips, and Alaska curiosa.
 It goes up every Monday.
-Get a subscription to High Latitude Style to new miss a post.
+Get a subscription to High Latitude Style to never miss a post.